LoponteHF/GlycoGenius/README.md

    - You can analyze directly on the CLI;
    - You can export a parameters file for advanced executions;
 4. If you exported the parameters file, pipeline it to glycogenius after setting it up.
-   - ie. in terminal type:
+   - eg. in terminal type:
 ~~~
         cat .\glycogenius_parameters.ini | glycogenius
 ~~~

 For detailed information on the different settings, access the [Instructions Manual](https://github.com/LoponteHF/GlycoGenius_GUI/blob/main/GlycoGenius_Instructions_Manual.pdf)

+## Features Development and Suggestions

+If you want to suggest a new feature or be aware of what's intended down the road for GlycoGenius, feel free to check our [Trello dashboard](https://trello.com/b/qJU80MXM/glycogenius-dev-dashboard).

 ## Citation